nabilasherif/tomasulo/README.md

 This project is a simulator that implements the **Tomasulo Algorithm**, which is a dynamic scheduling algorithm used for instruction execution in modern processors.
 The simulator mimics the out-of-order execution of instructions, manages reservation stations, and handles data hazards in a pipeline, improving the overall throughput of instruction execution.

-The simulator processes various instruction types (such as arithmetic, load/store, and branch operations), manages reservation stations, and utilizes a register file with tags to track dependencies between instructions.
+Unlike traditional simulators, our system supports both floating-point (FP) and non-floating-point MIPS instructions, including addition, subtraction, multipli- cation, division, load, store, and branch operations, utilizes a register file, and manages reservation stations with tags to track dependencies between instructions.
 It uses the concepts of **Reservation Stations (RS)** and **Common Data Bus (CDB)** to simulate the execution of instructions in parallel while resolving data hazards and control hazards.

 ## Key Features